mightyiam/bookkeeping/introduction.md

 // 2. `SumNumber`: represents the number type in sums.
 Since the
 //    direction of a move is explicit, a number type that excludes
 //    negative values may be used.
 We will use `u64`.
-// 3. `AccountExtra`: represents the type of accounts.
-We will use static
+// 3. `AccountExtra`: Arbitrary data attached to accounts.
+We will use
-//    lifetime string slices, such as `"Bank"` and `"Income"`.
+//    static lifetime string slices, such as `"Bank"` and `"Income"`.
 // 4. `TransactionExtra`: arbitrary data attached to transactions.
 We
 //    will use static lifetime string slices, such as `"Rent payment"`.
 // 5. `MoveExtra`: arbitrary data attached to moves.
 For simplicity, we